 Rw=Rwapp, and convert it to an equivalent NaCl salinity using the borehole zone depth temperature.

 If the formation water salinity is approximately known, a Rw curve can be calculated for the borehole

 temperature.
 Then, an apparent cementation exponent m can be estimated in water zones (SW=1) by:

 Again, a closed mathematical equation like this can not be found using the Simandoux equation (but can be found using the Fertl equation).

 The Indonesia equation may be tried as the default SW estimator for shaly reservoirs with fresh to brackish waters, and probably would benchmark better than the Simandoux equation when compared against reliable core laboratory data.

-The figure below compares the results of Archie, Simandoux, Indonesia, and Fertl models, against core SW data.
+Comparing the results of Archie, Simandoux, Indonesia, and Fertl models, against core SW data.

 The GeolOil panel to compute water saturation using the Indonesia equation

 The GeolOil panel to estimate the apparent water resistivity from the Indonesia model, corrected for VSH